jclxx/xero-helloworld-php/README.md

 * You don't need any X.509 keys or certificates
 * When the program runs, it presents a one-time URL to the user at `https://api.xero.com/oauth/Authorize?...`
 * The user clicks through and has to log in
-* The user grants (or doesn't) access to a given organisations's accounts
+* The user grants (or doesn't) access to a given organisation's accounts
 * Xero gives you a numeric validation number
 * The user inputs the validation code into your program
 * Your program converts the validation code into an access token